What is Drug & Alcohol Withdrawal

 Symptoms

 Withdrawal impacts a user both emotionally and physically, but how these effects are distributed depends on the type of drug used, its duration, and the individual nature of the user.
 Depressant and sedative drugs such as alcohol and opioids tend to have more notable physical symptoms, meanwhile stimulants drugs like cocaine and Adderall usually have fewer physical symptoms but more emotional side effects.
-Of course, all of this still varies from person to person, and no abused drug has the exact same effects on two different people.
+Of course, all of this still varies from person to person, and no substance has the exact same effects on two different people.

 When it comes to the physical symptoms, there are a number of withdrawal symptoms that are common across most types of drugs.
 A few of these include: